SummaryRead the full fact sheet

 - myocarditis (inflammation of the heart muscle) – viruses or other infections can damage the heart muscle

-- abnormal heart rhythms – a fault in the heart’s electrical system can cause it to beat rapidly or in an irregular way.
+- – a fault in the heart’s electrical system can cause it to beat rapidly or in an irregular way.
 Over a long period of time, this can lead to heart failure

 Other less common conditions can cause heart failure including amyloidosis, sarcoidosis, and some nutritional deficiencies.